RedisGears/RedisGears/docs/operations.md

 A **Callback** is used for calling a function in the language used by the API.

 ### Extractor
 An **Extractor** is a callback that receives an input record as an argument.
 It returns a value extracted from the record.
+The returned value should be a native string.

 **Python**
 ```python